pred12/Google-classroom-background-color-changer/README.md

 **Hit enter/return**

 Your done!
-If you have any issues or you need me to explane it some more, please email me at (123097@usd230.org) or go to [here](https://github.com/pred12/Google-classroom-background-color-changer/issues)
+If you have any issues or you need me to explane it some more, please email me at (123097@usd230.org) Name the subject "Background-Color:Error" or go to [here](https://github.com/pred12/Google-classroom-background-color-changer/issues) and make a new issue
-Name the subject "Background-Color:Error"

 ### IMPORTANT!
 If you refresh the page, it will not change colors!